Joe Gibbs Racing in the NASCAR O'Reilly Auto Parts Series: Car No. 18 history

 In 2010, Kyle Busch ran most of the races that were paired with Sprint Cup Series races, while Brad Coleman returned to run the stand-alone races.
 For 2011, Busch drove the No. 18 for a majority of the season, splitting the ride with Michael McDowell, who ran both Iowa races, Lucas Oil Raceway, and the road courses Road America and Circuit Gilles Villeneuve with sponsorship from Pizza Ranch.
 McDowell won the pole at Road America and dominated until late-race contact with another car.
 Drivers Kelly Bires, Drew Herring, and Joey Logano also took turns in the No. 18.
-Bires ran at Richmond and Chicago with International Comfort Products Corporation, Herring drove at the second Nashville race with Sport Clips, and Logano drove the No. 18 at Chicago, Dover, Kansas, and Phoenix.
+Bires ran at Richmond and Chicago with International Comfort Products, Herring drove at the second Nashville race with Sport Clips, and Logano drove the No. 18 at Chicago, Dover, Kansas, and Phoenix.
 For 2012, the No. 18 would have a similar lineup, featuring Hamlin, Logano, Herring, McDowell, and Ryan Truex.
 Logano would take seven victories with the No. 18 team, handing the team the Nationwide Owners' Championship.
 For 2013, the No. 18 and 20 teams swapped.
 Matt Kenseth drove the No. 18 for 16 races with sponsorship from Reser's Fine Foods and GameStop.
 He won the July race at Daytona and the October race at Kansas.
 The No. 18 car did not run in 2014.